Decor Ideas

 The candle still has to look good there

-If the candle setup looks random, dusty, or overdone, it will usually weaken the room faster than it helps.
+If the candle setup looks random, dusty, or overdone, it can weaken the room faster than it helps.
 Condition and placement matter as much as the candle itself.

-A dramatic cluster of small candles can look beautiful for an occasion, but it is usually too theatrical to be the everyday answer for calmer feng shui.
+A dramatic cluster of small candles can look beautiful for an occasion, but it can feel too theatrical as an everyday answer for calmer feng shui.

 Frequently Asked Questions